Why Getting Out of Your Comfort Zone Feels So Hard

 Everyone has heard the advice: “Get out of your comfort zone.”

-But if it’s so important… why does it feel so difficult?
+But if it’s so important… why does it feel so hard?

 Why do people: